hoanghm/Proact/README.md

 Instead of using the `hosting.public` frontend website, firebase uses the specified google cloud run service (here, our internal api server) to handle the requests for the given path prefix.

+**However**, this is not yet correctly configured, as the api server does not handle the current path prefix.

 ### `hosting.rewrites.run.pinTag`

 If `true`, this syncronizes deployment versioning between the `hosting.public` frontend and `hosting.rewrites.run.serviceId` backend.